Autodesk/Neon/docs/learn/introduction/04-the-domain-level.md

     Remember always to call `Neon::init();` to ensure that the Neon runtime has been initialized.
     The function can be call more than once.

-The following is the information printed on the terminal by the previous code.
+Running our first draft of the tutorial produce the following on the terminal:

 ``` bash title="Execution output" hl_lines="4"
 $ ./tutorial-domainLevel